Fast Facts and Statistics on Asbestos and Mesothelioma

 American health risk statistics from asbestos exposure appear accurate.

-The U.S. Centers for Disease Control and Prevention (CDC) began tracking asbestos-related deaths and illnesses in 1999.
+The Centers for Disease Control and Prevention (CDC) began tracking asbestos-related deaths and illnesses in 1999.
 Most of these were mesothelioma cases caused by airborne asbestos exposure.

 The CDC confirmed that 18,068 American citizens had died by 2005 due to long-term asbestos exposure.